Facts, Identification & Control

 To eradicate a bird mite population from the home, it is necessary to locate their breeding and nesting sites.
-Bird mites tend to reside within the nests of their hosts; so all such nests must be removed.
 All state and government regulations must be followed, since certain bird species may be protected.
 Specific pesticides, applied according to the label and regulations, can then be applied in the nesting area in order to prevent future infestations.
-Contact your local pest control professional to devise a customized approach to treating your home and to discuss appropriate pesticides and extermination methods.